digital-asset/daml/triggers/simulations/overview.rst

 Filtering Ledger Transaction Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, trigger processes will receive all ledger create and archive events for the templates that they have registered for.
-Sometimes, it might be useful to have more granular control over which events a trigger process may receive - the ``TriggerFilter.apply`` wrapper function provides this control.
+Sometimes, it might be useful to have more granular control over which events a trigger process may receive - the ``TriggerFilter.apply`` wrapper function provides this control within a simulation.

 For example, to have a trigger process ignore transaction messages with an effective date that is too old (e.g. older than a ``lifeTime: FiniteDuration``), we could use: